BakxY/VHDL-QQS/USAGE.md

 * **Adding a File:** Use the context menu when right-clicking on a VHDL or Verilog file in the VS Code explorer.
 * **Removing a File:** Use the context menu when right-clicking on a VHDL or Verilog file in the VS Code explorer or use the minus icon in the "Project Source Files" view to select a file to remove.
 * **Refreshing Source Files:** Use the refresh icon in the "Project Source Files" view to reload the list of source files.

+### 1.4 Change Quartus Project Property

+This example will show how to change the value of a Project Property for a Quartus project.

+* **Step 1: Open the Project Folder:** Open your Quartus project folder in VS Code.

+* **Step 2: Open the Project Explorer:** Open the quartus project explorer from the action bar.

+* **Step 3: Change Property:** Click on the property you want to change and follow the wizard to change the value.

 ## 2. Compilation and Programming